| CONTACT

 MUSEUM HISTORY:

-put on a small pot of Hot Apple Cider to heat, then received
+a small pot of Hot Apple Cider to heat, then received

 an unexpected . . . fascinating . . . and very long phone